Skip to main content

 However, with so many content analytics software on the market, it can be confusing as to which one is right for you.
 Some focus only on specific types of content (e.g., website vs. social media) while others might not be tracking the right metrics for you.

-I examined each content analytics software on a variety of criteria including the metrics tracked, integrations, overall usability, and price, comparing each platform to one another.
+I did an in-depth review of each content analytics software on a variety of criteria including the metrics tracked, integrations, overall usability, and price, comparing each platform to one another.
+I used my experience in content analytics to find the best options.

 Selection Criteria